 A bot management solution detects the bad bots and mitigates bot attacks to protect your web applications and appliance from advanced security attacks.

 Bot mitigation is a security solution that helps mitigate the effect of bad bots on a company's assets by identifying incoming clients as bots and then filter them out.

 Bring your own device (BYOD) is the evolving trend of employees using their personal devices like laptops, smartphones, tablets, or any consumer piece of information technology.

 Business continuity is an organization's capability to maintain mission-critical functionality during and after a disaster, such as service outages, security breaches or other threats.

 A business continuity plan refers to an organization’s system of procedures to restore critical business functions in the event of unplanned disaster.

-Cloud migration provides greater flexibility, enabling IT teams to support changing business processes with alacrity.
-And with the ability to dynamically size storage, compute, and other resources, the cloud offers greater cost efficiency and nearly eliminates the need to make capital investments in on-premises infrastructure.
+Cloud migration is the process of moving apps and data from an on-premises location to the cloud.
+The cloud offers greater cost efficiency and nearly eliminates the need to make capital investments in on-premises infrastructure.